ctrlplusb/react-jobs/README.md

   - [`result`] _(Any)_: This property will only be defined for a successful execution of synchronous job or when an asynchronous job has completed successfully.
 It will contain the value returned/resolved from the synchronous/asynchronous job.
   - [`error`] _(Error)_: If an error occurred whilst executing the job then this property will be defined and will contain the error.

+The work will _only_ fire under the following conditions:

+ - Any time `componentWillMount` fires.
+ - Any time the `componentWillReceiveProps` fires AND `job.inProgress === false` AND `job.completed === false`

+> Note: If you don't want the work to fire more than once, under any condition, then consider creating a caching strategy to decorate your work functions with.

 #### Importing

 There are two versions of this API.
 One for "browser-only" applications, and another for "server side rendering" applications.